chr4-cookbooks/osrm/README.md

       config_dir   '/etc/osrm-routed'
       service_name 'osrm-routed-%s'    # %s will be replaced with the selected region and profile

-      profile      'car'               # profile for which to start the daemon
+      profile      'car'               # Profile for which to start the daemon

-      user         'osrm-routed'       # user to run the daemon as (will be created if not existent) home         '/my/osrm-install'  # home directory of the osrm-routed user
+      user         'osrm-routed'       # User to run the daemon as (will be created if not existent) home         '/my/osrm-install'  # Home directory of the osrm-routed user

       daemon       '/path/to/osrm-routed'

-      threads      16                  # how many threads to use (defaults to number of cpu cores)
+      threads      16                  # How many threads to use (defaults to number of cpu cores)

       port         5000                # TCP port to bind to listen       '127.0.0.1'         # TCP address to listen on